 Note: if you are waiting here too much, then just refresh the screen (sometimes it helps).

-Now you should have Microsoft Azure SQL server on Ubuntu at your disposal, see the Overview of the SQL server on Ubuntu:
+Now you should have a Microsoft Azure SQL Server on Ubuntu at your disposal, see the Overview of the SQL server on Ubuntu:

 How to connect to Azure SQL Server on Linux (Ubuntu)